Brightedge Competitors

 Why does AI search change this decision?

-Because the first question in the buying journey is increasingly answered inside AI systems rather than on a search results page.
+Because more of the buying journey now starts inside AI systems rather than on a search results page.
 That shifts value toward citation presence and earned authority, not just rankings and page optimization.

 What should enterprise teams measure besides rankings?